hack-tramp/WNetWrap/README.md

 ## Documentation

-For now its all here on the readme. (will eventually be put on a different page) ->in the process of being updated
+For now it's all here on the readme, but it will eventually be put on a different page.

 ### GET requests